9 Real Estate Business Models To Consider with Rising Interest Rates or When Inventories Are Low

 1. Real Estate Agents

-When someone thinks about getting into real estate, this is usually the first business model they consider — that of a real estate agent or broker.
+When someone thinks about getting into real estate, being a real estate agent or broker is usually the first business model they consider.

 Real estate agents make money by helping people buy and sell homes, usually pulling in between 3% and 6% of the sales price.
 A $250,000 home would net between $7,500 and $15,000.